Monday 17 June 2024

 The first includes those that simply act as a treasury for their children, who are otherwise left completely un-modulated to be raised like Mowgli, minus the plot armor of a wild bunch acting like an organized human society, and you end up with capricious, overconfident and reckless adolescents without any values or discipline, leading to such episodes as the recent Porsche crash in Pune, which claimed the life of two productive citizens thanks to an under-aged driver who was presumably in over his head.
 So, if you are one such parent, then sorry to break your bubble, as the efficiency of your parenting that you probably gloat over is likely the absence of it.

 On the other hand, the second type includes those who basically want a golden child.
-They do not tolerate any imperfections and try to control their child’s each and every action to the tee, sometimes even involving their bodily processes.
-Such parents are more concerned about their public persona than about their child’s mental and physical wellbeing.
-They just want to use their kid as a tool to further their image of a perfect little life, often based partially or wholly on fabrication and delusions, and you end up with under-confident people-pleasers, carrying a bag full of tarnished recollections from their nascent years.
-Such youths always feel lacking, constantly combing for validation from external sources, and are often hypertensive due to a lifetime of endless and needless stress.
+They do not tolerate the merest imperfections and try to control their child’s each and every action to the tee, sometimes even involving inherent bodily processes.
+No matter how flawless their offspring, it is never enough for such parents, or should I say insatiable bottomless pits, who are more concerned about their own public persona than about their child’s mental and physical wellbeing.
+Their kid is nothing but a tool to them, to further the image of a perfect little life, often unnecessarily inflated based partially or wholly on fabrication and delusions, to inspire the adoration of fluke passers-by thereby momentarily quelling the evergreen thirst of their egotistic minds, and you end up with under-confident people-pleasers, carrying a bag full of tarnished recollections from their nascent years.
+Such youths always feel lacking, constantly combing for validation from external sources, and are often hypertensive and hyperglycemic, largely due to a lifetime of endless and needless submerged stress, gaslit toxicity and inept albeit showboated fostering.

 So, first off if you have survived such a childhood and are now flourishing in a self-taught way, then no one in my book is more praiseworthy than you are!
 Furthermore, if you are a parent and fall in neither of the aforementioned categories then kudos… You are already ahead of the curve!
 Parenting is all about funambulism...
 Equipping your child to be strong without becoming a bully, to be good without aiding in wrongdoing, appreciating your child’s triumphs without allowing conceit, understanding and fulfilling your children’s needs as well as rational desires, but at the same time spurring them to share rather than try to demean others, are just some of the aspects of a long-winded list.